nuagenetworks/nuage-kubernetes/docs/kubernetes-1-installation.rst

 1. Access Git
 2. Setup SSH and access the master and the minion nodes, using the **ssh** command.

-   ..
-Note:: You do not need a password to use **ssh**.

-3. Clone the Ansible git repository, by entering the **git clone** command as shown in the example below and checkout the tag **nuage-kubernetes-5.1.1-1** corresponding to the VSP version.
+3. Clone the Ansible git repository, by entering the **git clone** command as shown in the example below and checkout the tag **nuage-kubernetes-<version>** corresponding to the VSP version.

 ..
 Note:: For the required versions, see the `Requirements <kubernetes-1-overview.html#requirements>`_ section in the "Overview" chapter of this guide.